CytoViva® Enhanced Darkfield Microscope Optics

 CytoViva’s enhanced darkfield microscope optics improve signal-to-noise up to ten times (10x) over standard darkfield optics1.
 This enables nanomaterials as small as 10nm-20nm to be imaged right from your laboratory benchtop2.

-CytoViva’s patented (US patents No. 7,542,203, 7,564,623) enhanced darkfield illumination system works by coupling the source illumination directly to the condenser optics.
+CytoViva’s patented (US patents No. 7,542,203, 7,564,623) enhanced darkfield illumination system, which replaces the standard microscope condenser, works by coupling the source illumination directly to the condenser optics.
 In this optical path, collimating lenses and mirrors align and fix the geometry of the light to match the geometry of the condenser annulus.
 This creates a very narrow, oblique angle of source illumination that can be precisely focused into the sample but bypasses the objective.
 The result is very intense scatter from nanoscale samples against a very dark background.
 Source illumination compatible with this system can be halogen, xenon or even laser, depending on the application.

 CytoViva’s enhanced darkfield optics enable scientists to optically observe a wide range of nanoscale materials quickly and easily in solution, live cells, tissue and materials based matrices.
 In addition, non-fluorescent live cells and pathogens can be easily observed at a level of detail not possible with traditional optical imaging techniques such as phase contrast or differential interference contrast.